prateeksheel86/SeasonalTemperatureCalc/README.md

 ingestion part for the Stations and the Country name is mapped to the Station data.
 The countries data is read from the file, transformed into a Map and broadcast to all worker nodes.

+Problem Statement 6

+Define a metric that represents change in global temperature and/or precipitation over time, and visualize it on a heatmap.

+Solution
+For the purpose of this problem, no specific metric has been defined.
+As a simple proof of concept, the average temperature is used to create a Heat Map in Tableau for a specific lattitude and longitude.
+To easily integrate Tableau with the Hadoop data, the data stored in HBase is accessed via Hive.
+An external Hive table is created which maps each field to the corresponding field in HBase.
+The commands for creating the Hive table is given below.

 CREATE EXTERNAL TABLE hbase_summary(key string, latitude string, longitude string, year string, season string, avg_temp string, data_points string, stations string) STORED BY 'org.apache.hadoop.hive.hbase.HBaseStorageHandler' WITH SERDEPROPERTIES ("hbase.columns.mapping" = ":key,SUMMARY_DETAILS:LATTITUDE, SUMMARY_DETAILS:LONGITUDE,SUMMARY_DETAILS:YEAR, SUMMARY_DETAILS:SEASON, SUMMARY_DETAILS:AVG_TEMP, SUMMARY_DETAILS:DATA_POINTS, SUMMARY_DETAILS:STATIONS_LIST") TBLPROPERTIES ("hbase.table.name" = "SUMMARY");

+The Hive table is exported to a CSV file (only sample data) by using the following command:

 INSERT OVERWRITE LOCAL DIRECTORY '/home/cloudera/MiniProject/' ROW FORMAT DELIMITED FIELDS TERMINATED BY ',' SELECT * FROM hbase_summary;

+The generated CSV file is used to create the visualization as depicted in Temp HeatMap File.